PawelStuff/LowPY/README.md

 # More and about
-as of current version ("Strawberry" and further) LowPY is ment to be more of a script editor than a entire ide like thing
+as of current version ("Strawberry" and further) LowPY is ment to be more of a script editor than a entire ide like thing that doesnt mean you cannot write scripts in it but it isnt ideal